-Q93 Assessment and management of analogue risk
+Q95 and Q96 Assessment and management of analogue risk

 Archive services should examine the risks to their collections and manage those risks.
 These risks might arise from any of the 10 agents of deterioration: physical forces; thieves and vandals; dissociation; fire; water; pests; pollutants; light; incorrect temperature and incorrect humidity.
 This risk assessment should be regularly reviewed and updated.
 Where material is stored away from the location it is produced, such as in an outstore or commercial storage, risks which may arise during the transfer process should also be assessed.
+The risk assessment should also cover these outstores, including conditions offered by commercial providers.